mariacalinoiu/smartket/README.md

 Running the server
 ------------------

+Make sure that the $GOPATH variable is set to your project home: `export GOPATH="/home/ec2-user/environment/smartket"` Check it with `go env`
-Run the server with: `cd src && go run .`
+Build the server with: `cd src && go build server.go`